 At AutoAccident.com, our injury lawyers understand the stress you feel after a pedestrian accident in Los Banos.
 Our experienced attorneys are available anytime to help and offer free, friendly legal advice on your case.
 Call us to schedule a free consultation at (209) 227-1931 or (800) 404-5400.

-Life after a pedestrian accident in Los Banos, or elsewhere in Merced County, can be extremely challenging and stressful.
+Life after a pedestrian accident in Los Banos or elsewhere in Merced County can be highly challenging and stressful.
 You may find yourself struggling to make ends meet because of medical expenses piling up and missing time at work to recover from your injuries.
-Your only focus should be on healing so you can return to work, hobbies, and family life.
-Our law firm understands that and would like to help you through this difficult time.
+Your only focus should be healing so you can return to work, hobbies, and family life.
+Our law firm understands that and wants to help you through this difficult time.
 We can protect your legal rights and seek the financial compensation you deserve after a pedestrian accident injury caused by the careless or negligent actions of another.
 Contact our legal team today for the assistance and guidance you need.Where Do Most Car-Pedestrian Accidents Occur?

 According to the National Highway Traffic Safety Administration (NHTSA), most fatal pedestrian accidents occur at night, in non-intersection locations, and in urban areas.
 Other common sites of car-pedestrian collisions include:

 - Crosswalks: Pedestrians struck by cars in crosswalks at intersections are often hit by drivers who did not see them at night, cars turning left, or distracted drivers, such as those using a cell phone to text or make phone calls.
 It is recommended that pedestrians wear reflective clothing and carry a flashlight to increase their visibility at night.
 Do not assume oncoming traffic will stop for you while crossing a street, even if you are in a crosswalk.
 Always look both ways to ensure it is safe before crossing the road.